matthew-brett/pydagogue/develop_windows.rst

   the left control key.
 I don't use the windows key much, but I can still use the right one if I need it.
 I also used *sharpkeys* to turn off Caps Lock, because I find it annoying, especially when I hit it accidentally using vim_.
+* On the same line, I'm used to command-tab for switching programs on the mac.
+  I got this effect via a `lifehacker post`_.
+As I had already mapped the control key to the command key, I just needed ``LCtrl & Tab::AltTab`` in an autohotkey_ script.
+Putting into my startup folder loaded in at login.
 * I depend heavily on knowing which branch I am on when using git.
 This is the what the ``git-completion`` bash routines do; posh-git_ does the equivalent for powershell.